pachyderm/docs/content/2.1.x/how-tos/advanced-data-operations/mount-volume.md

       `/pfs/out` directory.
 If you want to read or write to the `/data` directory, you need to change those to `/data`.

-!!! important
+{{% notice note %}}
 Pachyderm has no notion of the files stored in the mounted directory before it is mounted to Pachyderm.
 Moreover, if you have mounted a network share to which you write files from other than Pachyderm sources, Pachyderm does not guarantee the provenance of those changes.
+{{% /notice %}}